shoui520/shoui520.github.io/multilingual_docs/viet/yomicss.md

 ### Example: changing font of definitions

 !!! info "Custom Fonts"
-	To use a certain font in Yomichan, the font must be installed on your system.
+	To use a certain font in Yomitan, the font must be installed on your system.
 You can find installed fonts in:
 	Windows: `C:\Windows\Fonts`
 	Linux: `/usr/share/fonts` or `/usr/share/local/fonts` or `$HOME/.fonts`
 	macOS: `/System/Library/Fonts` or `$HOME/Library/Fonts`
-	Newly installed fonts may require a system restart to be detected by Yomichan.
+	Newly installed fonts may require a system restart to be detected by Yomitan.

 With the following CSS:
 ```css